codaglobal/fullstack-example/README.md

 - DONE: Update DB config to use env variables
 - DONE: Update testing to use containers (node app & mongodb)
 - DONE: Orchestrate app with kubernetes
-- Move the API from / to /api or something
+- DONE: (k8s only) Move the API from / to /api or something
-  - update node server
   - update helm chart / ingress
+- Create UI - leverage BDD pattern if possible so there are automated tests for FR as well
+- Create dummy data set and populate DB for demo purposes
 - Expand unit test coverage to 100%
-- Create UI
 - Create E2E tests and automate running
-- Create dummy data set and populate DB for demo purposes
 - Consider how to also automate testing the k8s orchestration
   - at least helm lint the chart(s)?
   - maybe use Cloudify or 'minikube in Travis' to do E2E testing and include helm chart?